nasang/csblog/_posts/cs61b/2024-10-23-CS61B-Notes-2-Data-Structures.md

 - Example: Cannot find all the keys with value = 1 without iterating over **ALL** nodes.
 This is fine.

 ### 16.4 Summary
-- Abstract data types (ADTs) are defined in terms of operations, not implementation.Several useful ADTs:
+- Abstract data types (ADTs) are defined in terms of operations, not implementation.
-Disjoint Sets, Map, Set, List.
+  - Several useful ADTs: Disjoint Sets, Map, Set, List.
-- Java provides Map, Set, List interfaces, along with several implementations.
+- Java provides `Map`, `Set`, `List` interfaces, along with several implementations.
 - We’ve seen two ways to implement a Set (or Map):
   - ArraySet: $\Theta(N)$ operations in the worst case.
   - BST: $\Theta(\log N)$ operations if tree is balanced.
 - BST Implementations:
   - Search and insert are straightforward (but insert is a little tricky).
   - Deletion is more challenging.
-Typical approach is “Hibbard deletion”.
+Typical approach is "Hibbard deletion".

 ## 17. B-Trees (2-3, 2-3-4 Trees)